nomagiclab/openvla/README.md

 * [`prismatic/vla/datasets/rlds/oxe/configs.py`](prismatic/vla/datasets/rlds/oxe/configs.py): Add a new configuration specifying your fine-tuning dataset's observation and action spaces to the `OXE_DATASET_CONFIGS` dictionary.

-After completing the steps above, you can start full fine-tuning using the `vla-scripts/train.py` script.
+After completing the steps above, you can start full fine-tuning using the `vla_scripts/train.py` script.
 Make sure to set the `--vla.type` argument to the new `vla_id` that you added in `prismatic/conf/vla.py`.

 When you are finished with fine-tuning, you will need to convert the final model checkpoint to a version that is compatible with the Hugging Face `transformers` library.
 See the [Converting Prismatic Models to Hugging Face](#converting-prismatic-models-to-hugging-face) section for instructions.

-If you run into any issues, please visit the [VLA Troubleshooting](#vla-troubleshooting) section or search for a similar issue in the
+If you run into any issues, please visit the [VLA Troubleshooting](#vla_scripts-troubleshooting) section or search for a similar issue in the
 [OpenVLA GitHub Issues page](https://github.com/openvla/openvla/issues?q=) (including "Closed" issues).
 If you cannot find a similar issue there, feel free to create a new issue.

 ### Converting Prismatic Models to Hugging Face